abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 self-righteousness.
 As I listened, a mood of irritation came up, and I started investigating what this irritation could be and how I could describe its nature.
 To really describe a defilement we need to study it.
-For myself, it’s not so helpful to study defilements intellectually, as in the Visuddhimagga, where each defilement is defined as having specific attributes and proximate causes.
+For me, it’s not so helpful to study defilements intellectually, as in the Visuddhimagga, where each defilement is defined as having specific attributes and proximate causes.
 Instead, the way of study I find most helpful in practice is through direct experience.
 So with